|

 SRS used for generating the

-independent - matched pairs violate independence
+sample independent - matched pairs violate independence normally

 distributed population